Broad Ing Cottage

 |Access||Parking, Wheelchair users|

 Spacious Lounge - overlooking the pleasant rear garden and open fileds.
-TV with freeview, DVD, video, music system and wood burning stove.
+TV with freeview, DVD, video, music system.
+Wood burning stove.

-Large Dining Kitchen - overlooking the rear garden and Bistro garden to the side.
-Range of fully fitted units, built-in dishwasher, fridge, electric oven, hob, microwave, TV and music system with i-pod docking.
+Large Dining Kitchen - overlooking the rear garden and open fields, and also the Bistro garden to the side.
+Range of fully fitted units, built-in dishwasher, fridge, electric oven, hob, microwave, TV and music system with I-pod docking.

-Twin Bedroom three - overlooking the courtyard; fitted wardrobes, TV with DVD player and CD radio.
+Twin Bedroom three - overlooking the courtyard; fitted wardrobes; TV with DVD player, I-pod docking and CD radio.

-House Bathroom - with separate large shower cubicle, bath, WC and shaver point.
+House Bathroom - with separate large shower cubicle, bath, wash basin, WC and shaver point.

-Shower Room - with single shower cubicle and WC.
+Shower Room - with single shower cubicle, wash basin and WC.

 Utility Room - with washer/dryer, fridge/freezer, oil fuelled central heating boiler, storage cupboards and drying area.

-The rear garden is fully paved and has container plants and a pleasant flower border.
-It overlooks open fields and the fells beyond and even the Pennines can be seen.
+The rear garden is fully paved and has container pots and pleasant flower borders.
+It overlooks open fields and the fells beyond and also the Pennine range can be seen.
 It catches the sun from early morning to late afternoon and is therefore perfect for al-fresco dining as it is very private.
 There is a selection of garden furniture to assist your relaxation and help you to enjoy the peaceful location.

 The Bistro garden is to the side of the property and is accessed from the kitchen/diner and is ideal for a quiet drink.